mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     Press Ctrl + C to exit the mlflow ui
     Ctrl + C
 NOTE: when the mlflow is running on the EC2, we can pull the model directly from the mlflow to retraining etc.

+# MLflow working
+    in mlflow we are firstly run the multiple models and then again run the best model and log it with the mlflow

 # connecting aws cli in local computer
     For Windows, Download AWS CLI v2 from the below link.
 Once downloaded, installed it via the installer: